-The National Lotteries Commission is the only National Lottery Regulator and License holder in South Africa.
-The NLC regulates various lotteries including sports pools, society lotteries, raffles and competitions.
+The National Lotteries Commission is the only National Regulator for lotteries and sports pools.
+The NLC regulates the National Lottery Operator, Society lotteries, Private Lotteries and Lotteries Incidental to exempt entertainment.
+The NLC ensures that the interest of all participants in lotteries are protected and ensure that all lotteries are conducted with due propriety.
+The NLC police any other lottery type schemes.
 The NLC monitors and regulates the running of various lottery competitions, including those organised by non-profit organisations to raise funds and by companies to promote their goods and services.

 The National Lotteries Commission also serves as a Grant Funder, providing registered Non Profit Organisations with funding to establish projects that improve the lives of everyday South Africans.
 Our grant funding focuses mainly in areas that require enough support to be able to bring growth and change within impoverished communities.
 The impact of our grant funding model, is designed in a manner that plays a pertinent role in changing peoples lives.
 We as a commission are guided by a strict mandate, that governs our operations and helms the model of our grant funding.

 The National Lotteries Commission (NLC) was established in terms of the Lotteries Amendment Act (No 32 of 2013) to regulate the National Lottery as well as other lotteries, including society lotteries to raise funds and promotional competitions.

 The NLC evolved out of the National Lotteries Board, established in terms of the Lotteries Act No 57 of 1997.